 Tipping: Standard 10 to 15 percent in restaurants unless included as a service charge.
 Round up the bill for taxis and give slightly more for hired drivers.

 Time: GMT+7 to GMT+9

 Electricity: 230V, 50Hz.
 Plugs with two round pins are generally used throughout the country.

 Internet domain: .id

 Emergency numbers: 110 (police), 118 (ambulance)

 Transport and driving: Cars drive on the left-hand side of the road.
 Indonesia has an established public transport system.
 Taxis are also plentiful.
-However, traffic can be brutal in Indonesian cities and driving is best avoided; many expats hire a local driver instead.
+Traffic can be brutal in Indonesian cities, and driving is best avoided; many expats hire a local driver instead.

 "The best thing about Jakarta is definitely the people.
 Both locals and expats are so friendly that it actually makes it hard to leave this city."
 Read more about Spanish expat Lidia's expat life in Jakarta.

 "Vibrancy, chaos, culture.
 I don’t really know how to put it in exact words; Jakarta is like a mixed salad, there’s a mix of everything and when you put all together, it actually tastes pretty good."
 Learn more about what Singaporean expat Cassandra has to say about living in Jakarta.

 ►Learn more about what to expect of day-to-day life with our guide to Culture Shock in Indonesia